coxmediagroup/uidev-assignment-extended/README.md

 ####Feed data

-Your page will load data into the More Stories content area of the page from the controller defined in /js/uidev-assignment-data.js.
+Your page will load data into the More Stories content area of the page from the Angular controller defined in /js/uidev-assignment-data.js.

 You will render the story images and headlines via the ng-repeat Angular directive.